Domikohlh/qf-chitrea/README.md

    - Evaluate with: Annualised return, Sharpe Ratio, Max Drawdown, Volatility adjusted return (less relevant in bond investing)
    - Benchmark: Utilize "中国_中债国债到期收益率_10年" data as the primary benchmark for yield changes, aligning predicted changes with actual market movements.

-   - 3.2 Feature Combination Testing (ONGING)
+   - 3.2 Feature Combination Testing (DONE)
    - Loop through combinations of variables
    - Evaluate each set based on the backtested Sharpe ratio or return
    - For performance evaluation: Apply those signals to the 中国_中债国债到期收益率_10年 to simulate actual investment performance.
    - Select combinations that perform well in out-of-sample

-   - 3.3 Stress-testing
+   - 3.3 Stress-testing (ONGOING)
    - Run robustness checks: Add cost/slippage, Stress-test signal thresholds

+   - 3.4 Trading Strategy building

 # Model Evaluation Metrics
- 1. Forecasting Yield / Interest Rate (e.g. 10Y CGB Yield)
+ 1. Forecasting Yield / Interest Rate (e.g. 10Y CGB Yield) (DONE)

 - Mean Squared Error (MSE) / Root Mean Squared Error (RMSE): Measures the average prediction error.
 Sensitive to large deviations.

 - R² (Coefficient of Determination): Useful to see how much variance your model explains.

-✅ Use these if your model is built to predict exact yield levels.
+✅ Use these if the model is built to predict exact yield levels.

-2. Forecasting Signals / Timing Decisions (e.g. +1, 0, -1)
+2. Forecasting Signals / Timing Decisions (e.g. +1, 0, -1) (DONE)
-- If you're converting macro or valuation signals into timing indicators:

-- Accuracy / Precision / Recall: Using +1 / 0 / -1 frameworks to classify signals.

-- Confusion Matrix: To understand the distribution of timing signals (e.g. false positives).
+- Generate long/short signals based on the prediction change level.
+- If the difference < 0, gives a long signal (1).
+Otherwise, it will give a short signal (-1)
+-

-✅ Use if your model outputs directionality or discrete timing signals.
+✅ Use if the model outputs directionality or discrete timing signals.

 3. Portfolio / Backtesting Evaluation (based on model decisions)
 - Since our model leads to actual positioning (e.g. long or short duration), we want trading performance metrics: